Tiger Mask: Cultural influences

 In the early 1980s, the bookers in the New Japan Pro-Wrestling promotion licensed the character and created a real-life Tiger Mask, originally portrayed by Satoru Sayama, to help boost their junior heavyweight division.

 In 2010 and 2011, several people in Japan donated to children's homes and other social welfare centers by using the name "Naoto Date" as an alias.

-In 2012 an Israeli artist named Omer Rabinovitz recorded a fictional song over the series opening sequence renaming it 'Namer HaKesef' ("The Silver/Money Leopard"), reaching over 400 thousand views on Youtube and becoming a cult phenomenon in Israel.
-Fictional episodes created independently by the community, and a Minecraft skin was also created.
+In 2012, an Israeli artist named Omer Rabinovitz recorded a fictional song over the series opening sequence renaming it 'Namer HaKesef' ("The Silver/Money Tiger"), reaching over 400 thousand views on Youtube and becoming a cult phenomenon in Israel.
+Telling the story of businessman Esteban Jiménez, hit erroneously by a laser beam from the star Zorigon-5, changing his molecular structure and his destiny forever - businessman in the day, Tiger in the night, while his new rivals have learned to call him by the name "Money Tiger".

+As a result of the song, fictional episodes were created independently by three creators, Bar Weizman, Dan Weizman, and Dor Levin, and a Minecraft skin was also created.

-In Ben 10 Alien Force, Rath is a tiger-like alien who uses wrestling moves on his foes.
+In Ben 10: Alien Force, Rath is a tiger-like alien who uses wrestling moves on his foes.
 Similarly, both characters were also vicious at first but then turned good after meeting a small child.

 In video games

 In the Tekken video game series, a character named King shares similarities with Tiger Mask, except his mask is that of a jaguar rather than a tiger.

 Street Fighter II, in its early concept design stages, had a very similar homage to Tiger Mask in its character roster.

 In the video game series Hotline Miami, there is a tiger mask that when equipped, allows you throw devastating punches when unarmed.
 This may be a reference to Tiger Mask.

 In the Yo-Kai Watch game series, a yokai named Machonyan wears a tiger mask.

-Pokémon Sun and Moon introduced Incineroar, the "Heel Pokémon," displaying elements of both a tiger and a wrestler.
+Pokémon Sun and Moon introduced Incineroar, the "Heel Pokémon", displaying elements of both a tiger and a wrestler.
 It is also a playable character in Super Smash Bros.
 Ultimate.